Windows 98: System requirements

+The majority of copies of Windows 98 were distributed in CD-ROM format.
+A 3 1/2-inch floppy disk version was available for older machines, albeit only via mail order.
+The floppy disk version of Windows 98 came on 39 DMF formatted floppy disks and excluded some additional software components that the CD-ROM version might have featured.
+The original release of Windows 98 was the last version of Windows to be available on floppy disks, as Windows 98 Second Edition was only available on CD-ROMs.
+Microsoft Plus! for Windows 98 was also only available on CD-ROMs.

 The two major versions of Windows 98 have minimum requirements needed to be run.

 Users can bypass processor requirement checks with the undocumented /NM setup switch.
 This allows installation on computers with processors as old as the Intel 80386.

 Limitations

 The original release of Windows 98 may fail to boot on computers with a processor faster than 2.1 GHz.
+The Active Channels Channel bar will also not set up properly on computers with a processor faster than 1.5 GHz.

-Windows 98 is only designed to handle up to 512 MB of RAM without changes.
-The maximum amount of RAM the operating system is designed to use is up to 1 GB of RAM.
+Windows 98 is only designed to handle up to 512 MB of RAM without changes; the maximum amount of RAM the operating system is designed to use is up to 1 GB of RAM.
 Systems with more than 1.5 GB of RAM may continuously reboot during startup.

-Both Windows 98 and Windows 98 Second Edition have problems running on hard drives of capacities larger than 32 GB in systems with certain Phoenix BIOS configurations.
+Windows 98 may have problems running on hard drives of capacities larger than 32 GB in systems with certain Phoenix BIOS configurations.
 A software update fixed this shortcoming.

 Support lifecycle

-All computers running Windows NT 4.0 Workstation, Windows 2000 Professional, and Windows 98 can be directly upgraded to Windows XP Professional.
+Computers running Windows 98 can be directly upgraded to Windows XP, providing they meet the requirements for Windows XP.
 Support for Windows 98 under Microsoft's consumer product life cycle policy was originally planned to end on June 30, 2003, however, in December 2002, Microsoft extended the support window to January 16, 2004.
 This date would then be extended again to June 30, 2006 on January 13, 2004 up to a final end of support date of July 11, 2006, citing support volumes in emerging markets as the reason for the extension.

 Retail availability for Windows 98 ended on June 30, 2002, and later became completely unavailable from Microsoft in any form (through MSDN or otherwise) due to the terms of Java-related settlements Microsoft made with Sun Microsystems.

-The Windows Update website continued to be available after Windows 98's end of support date, however, in 2011, Microsoft retired the Windows Update v4 website and removed the updates for Windows 98 and Windows 98 SE from its servers.
+In 2011, Microsoft retired the Windows Update v4 website.
+An independent project named Windows Update Restored aims to restore the Windows Update websites for older versions of Windows, including Windows 98.